Freestyle rap: Types of freestyles

 In modern times, with the rise of leagues such as King of the Dot and Ultimate Rap League, most battles are written, with some freestyling incorporated into the verses.
 This allows for more intricate rhymes and insults.

 As hip-hop evolved in the early 1980s, many rappers gained their fame through freestyle battles.
 Battles can take place anywhere: informally on street corners, on stage at a concert, at a school, or at events specifically meant for battling (such as Scribble Jam or the Blaze Battle).

 A cypher or cipher is an informal gathering of rappers, beatboxers, and/or breakdancers in a circle, in order to jam musically together.
-The term has also in recent years come to mean the crowd which forms around freestyle battles, consisting of spectators and onlookers.
+The term has also in recent years come to mean the crowd that forms around freestyle battles, consisting of spectators and onlookers.
 This group serves partly to encourage competition and partly to enhance the communal aspect of rap battles.
-The cypher is known for "making or breaking reputations in the hip hop community; if you are able to step into the cypher and tell your story, demonstrating your uniqueness, you might be more accepted".
-These groups also serve as a way for messages about hip hop styles and knowledge to be spread, through word-of-mouth and encouraging trends in other battles.
+The cypher is known for "making or breaking reputations in the Hip Hop community; if you are able to step into the cypher and tell your story, demonstrating your uniqueness, you might be more accepted".
+These groups also serve as a way for messages about Hip Hop styles and knowledge to be spread, through word-of-mouth and encouraging trends in other battles.

+Longest freestyle

+On May 6, 2020, American rapper and slam poet George Watsky, best known for his rapid delivery, set the world record for longest freestyle at 33 hours, 33 minutes and 19 seconds.
+He held this record for 3 years until Japanese rapper PONEY beat it in April 2023 at 48 hours.